asingh272024S/asingh272024S.github.io/docs/index.md

 ![image](https://hackmd.io/_uploads/Syw_geXaJe.png)

-Course request stands to be another very powerful tool in the VT database.
+Course request is another very powerful tool in the VT database.
 Use Course Request prior to the opening of Add/Drop to place into courses.
-The process is fairly simple, just add the CRNs of each class(can be found in timetable), and click "Add CRNs".
+The process is fairly simple, just add the CRNs of each class (can be found in timetable), and click "Add CRNs".

-Once you are done adding courses, click the "submit" button to send over your course request to the University.
+Once you are done adding courses, click the "submit" button to send over your course request to the Registrar’s Office.

 ### Registration (Add/Drop)

 ![image](https://hackmd.io/_uploads/SkYbfgmakg.png)

-Registration (Add/Drop) is where you will be adding classes for the rest of your tenure at Virginia Tech.
+Registration (Add/Drop) is where you will add or drop classes at the end of Course Request.

-* **Prepare for Registration**: This is where you look at holds(and how to get rid of them), as well as tasks to complete before you are allowed to register for classes.
+* Prepare for Registration: This is where you look at holds (and how to get rid of them), as well as tasks to complete before you are allowed to register for classes.
-* **Browse Classes**: Less detailed version of Timetable, where you can only see one course at a time and must have the CRN before hand.
+* Browse Classes: Less detailed version of Timetable, where you can only see one course at a time and must have the CRN beforehand.
-* **Browse Course Catalog**: Same as the function "Browse Classes", instead you are provided more details about a specific course.
+* Browse Course Catalog: Same as the function "Browse Classes", but provides more details about a specific course.
-* **Add/Drop-Register for Classes**: The bread and butter of your college career.
+* Add/Drop-Register for Classes: The bread and butter of your college career.
 Here you can see all the courses you are registered for.
 More importantly, the Add/Drop feature will allow you to add and drop courses as you see fit.

 ![image](https://hackmd.io/_uploads/SkWg3_X6kx.png)

 Just enter the search criteria and add the course.
 You will then see the course in summary and will need to click the "Submit" button on the bottom right to confirm the classes.
-Tired of a course?
 You can also drop courses in the same menu by selecting the action drop down in "Summary":

 ![image](https://hackmd.io/_uploads/B10B3dmT1l.png)
 Then select "Drop Web" and submit.

 * **View Registration Information**: Here you can see your schedule, class information, and credit information for the current and previous semester.

 ## Hokie Passport Services
 Hokie Passport Services provides a convenient way for students to manage their campus-related expenses.
 With this service, you can: